msveshnikov/holiday-card/DOCUMENTATION.md

 ## Project Overview

-The AI Christmas Card Message Generator is a modern web application that leverages artificial intelligence to create personalized holiday messages.
+The AI Holiday Card Message Generator is a modern web application that leverages artificial intelligence to create personalized holiday messages.
 Built with React and Node.js, it offers a sophisticated platform for generating customized holiday greetings in multiple languages with various styles and tones.